Ronald E. McNair Post-Baccalaureate Achievement Program: Administration

-Eligibility Criteria
+Eligibility criteria

 Higher education institutions admit participants into their program who are "college students from disadvantaged backgrounds who have demonstrated strong academic potential."
 At least two-thirds of the participants in a grantee's program must be low income, first-generation students.
 Low-income is defined as family income that did not exceed 150 percent of the poverty line in the previous year.
 First-generation is defined as a student whose parents did not receive a bachelor's degree.
 The remaining percentage of participants can be from racial and ethnic groups traditionally underrepresented in graduate study.
 Underrepresented groups include African American/Black, Hispanic, and American Indian/Alaskan Native.

 When determining eligibility using the underrepresented criteria, students can be accepted at the discretion of the Secretary of Education from a group not listed above if the group is shown to be underrepresented in certain disciplines through statistics.
 According to the Department of Education, as of 2007, "as a policy issue," Native Hawaiians and other Pacific Islanders (for example, people with origins in Guam, American Samoa, Mariana Islands, etc.) are considered underrepresented.

-McNair Scholars Program Today
+Program today

 While the first grants were made to 14 institutions in 1989, the program now exists on over 200 campuses nationwide.
 In 2001, about 70 percent of participants were low-income, first-generation students, and about 30 percent were from underrepresented racial groups; women accounted for 67 percent of McNair participants.
 McNair participants have also been shown to enroll in graduate programs at a higher rate than other first-generation, low-income students across the country.